Japan Declares State Of Emergency Over Coronavirus - UrduPoint

 Japan Declares State Of Emergency Over Coronavirus

-Japan on Tuesday declared a state of emergency over a spike in coronavirus cases, ramping up efforts to contain infections but stopping short of the strict lockdown seen in other parts of the world
+Japan on Tuesday declared a month-long state of emergency over a spike in coronavirus cases, ramping up efforts to contain infections but stopping short of the strict lockdowns seen in other parts of the world

-Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :Japan on Tuesday declared a state of emergency over a spike in coronavirus cases, ramping up efforts to contain infections but stopping short of the strict lockdown seen in other parts of the world.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :Japan on Tuesday declared a month-long state of emergency over a spike in coronavirus cases, ramping up efforts to contain infections but stopping short of the strict lockdowns seen in other parts of the world.

 The government has come under mounting pressure to tackle an outbreak that remains small by global standards but has raised concerns among Japanese medical experts, with warnings that local healthcare systems are already overstretched.

-"As I decided that a situation feared to gravely affect people's lives and the economy has occurred...
-I am declaring a state of emergency," Abe said.
+Announcing the measures, Prime Minister Shinzo Abe urged the Japanese people to draw on the sense of togetherness seen after the country's devastating earthquake, tsunami and nuclear meltdown in 2011.

+"We are again facing a great difficulty.
+However, if we work together once again with hope, we will rise to the challenge and move forward," he said.
-The move allows governors in seven affected regions including Tokyo to ask people to stay indoors and request businesses close.

-But many supermarkets and other shops will stay open, transport will continue to run and there are neither enforcement mechanisms nor penalties laid out for those who fail to comply with government requests.
+"We will beat the virus, we will defeat the virus and we can overcome the ordeal of this state of emergency."
+The move allows governors in seven affected regions including Tokyo to ask people to stay indoors and request that businesses close, but there are no enforcement mechanisms and no penalties for those who fail to comply.

-"Although a state of emergency is declared, it won't mean a city lockdown as seen overseas," Abe said.
+"Although a state of emergency is declared, it won't mean a city lockdown as seen overseas," Abe said, pledging public transport would run as normal and roads would not be blocked.

+But he urged people to take the declaration seriously, telling citizens "everything will depend on your actions."
+And he warned that people would have to reduce contacts by 70-80 percent if the emergency was to be lifted in a month.

-"We will prevent the spread of infection while maintaining economic and social services such as public transport as much as possible."
-Pressure to declare an emergency had increased after Tokyo reported several days of record infections, with 143 new cases logged on Sunday.
+Pressure to declare an emergency grew after several days of record new infections in Tokyo, though the numbers are far smaller than in many parts of the world, with around 80 cases reported on Tuesday.

-Tokyo Governor Yuriko Koike has already asked residents of the capital to avoid unnecessary outings and work from home, but had pushed for an emergency declaration to give her requests legal strength.
+Tokyo Governor Yuriko Koike has already asked residents to avoid unnecessary outings and work from home, but had pushed for an emergency declaration to give her requests legal strength.

 Seven regions are covered by the month-long declaration: Tokyo, neighbouring Chiba, Kanagawa and Saitama, the western hub of Osaka and neighbouring Hyogo, and the southwestern region of Fukuoka.

-The measure will last through to the end of the Golden Week holiday period, when much of the country travels in a rare break.
+The measure will last through to the end of the Golden Week holiday, one of the country's biggest travel periods.

 The measure also allows governors to commandeer property for medical purposes and close public facilities like schools, many of which have already shut down.

-The economic impacts of the measure and the broader global pandemic have raised concern of a recession in Japan, and Abe on Monday unveiled plans for a stimulus package worth around $1 trillion, or 20 percent of gross domestic product.
+The economic impacts of the declaration and the broader global pandemic have raised concern of a recession in Japan, with Abe saying Tuesday that the domestic and global economy face their "biggest crisis since World War Two."
+His cabinet earlier approved plans for a stimulus package worth around $1 trillion, or 20 percent of gross domestic product.

 Japan has so far been spared the sort of virus outbreak seen in parts of Europe and the United States, with close to 4,000 confirmed infections and 80 deaths.